What Is Air-Fuel Mixture?

 - Four Stroke Engine, Process, Working, Advantages, and Applications

 - Two Stroke Engine, Process, Working, Advantages, and Applications

 The Lean mixture is the mixture that the engine will consume less air-fuel ratio and runs at low speed.
 The air-fuel mixture will be around 12:1 which means the 12 parts of air are mixed with 1 part of fuel (petrol).

 If we compare the lean mixture with the stoichiometric mixture then we can that the stoichiometric mixture consumes more fuel.

-Now, talking about the rich mixture (one of the types of air-fuel mixture), as the name indicates, the engine will consume more fuel and air for its working.
+Now, talking about the rich mixture, as the name indicates, the engine will consume more fuel and air for its working.
 The air-fuel mixture will be appropriately around 17:1.